Morgan Roberts: Brackley Town

+Tamworth

+Roberts playing for Tamworth in August 2026.

+In June 2026, Roberts returned to the National League following Brackley Town's relegation, joining Tamworth.
+On 8 August 2026, Morgan made his debut for Tamworth, on the opening day of the 2026–27 season, playing the full match in a 3–3 draw away at Boreham Wood.
+Roberts scored his first goal in the National League for Tamworth on 28 August 2026, netting a 90+8 minute winner in a home fixture against Worthing, with the match finishing 3–2, a result that gave Tamworth their first victory of the season.

 International career

 Roberts was called up to a training camp with the Wales U21s in March 2019.

 Personal life

 He attended Kingsthorpe Grove and Northampton School for Boys as a pupil.
 His father, Gareth, is a former semi-professional footballer, while brother Connor is a current footballer.